Mortgages for your next home

 You can remortgage to buy a second home and keep one to rent out.

-You’d need to work out if the costs of a buy to let mortgage and your rental income is worth it.
+You’d need to work out if the costs of a buy-to-let mortgage and your rental income are worth it.

 Where to buy your next home